Is Orthofix Medical Inc. (OFIX) Stock a good investment?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Orthofix Medical Inc. (NASDAQ:OFIX) dipped -2.52% to close Thursday’s market session at $18.97, lower as compared to yesterday’s close.
-The stock price fluctuated between $18.85 and $19.37 throughout the trading session with the volume trading being 786439 shares, which represented a significant variation when compared to the three months average volume of 216.33K shares.
-The firm’s stock price fluctuated -3.02% within the last five trades and 8.34% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -11.93% in the last 6 months and 2.71% was added to its value over the previous 3 months.
-OFIX stock is trading at a margin of -4.19%, -1.69% and 1.00% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Orthofix Medical Inc. (NASDAQ:OFIX) raised 13.31% to close Wednesday’s market session at $20.35, higher as compared to yesterday’s close.
+The stock price fluctuated between $19.53 and $21.015 throughout the trading session with the volume trading being 494232 shares, which represented a significant variation when compared to the three months average volume of 229.37K shares.
+The firm’s stock price fluctuated 4.57% within the last five trades and 2.88% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -8.50% in the last 6 months and 10.24% was added to its value over the previous 3 months.
+OFIX stock is trading at a margin of 2.66%, 5.86% and 8.01% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023